-Why choose BSc (Honours) in Culinary Entrepreneurship at DIT?
+Why choose BSc (Honours) in Culinary Entrepreneurship at TU Dublin City Campus?

 Are you passionate about food and hospitality?
 What to forge a career in the world of cuisine?
-Lee Zheng Hao tells us why a BSc (Honours) in Culinary Entrepreneurship at DIT might be the perfect study abroad course for you…
+Lee Zheng Hao tells us why a BSc (Honours) in Culinary Entrepreneurship at TU Dublin City Campus (formerly DIT) might be the perfect study abroad course for you…

 You’re the kid who’s always looking for food, you dig around the fridge, you go to the local farmers market instead of the mall, you watch Jamie Oliver cooking on TV instead of the latest episode of Friends, Ratatouille is your all time favourite film and you pretend to be a wine connoisseur even though you know nothing about wine.
 The course I’m currently studying might be a good choice for you!
 Why?
 Let me explain.